Ilhasoft/rapidpro-docs/en/messages/Adding Video to the Message.md

 6. You can insert the video URL, after that you can call the video using the variable @extra.attachment_url.

-## Upload an Video from your computer ##
+## Upload a Video from your computer

-1. Click on flow icon;
+1. Click on the flow icon;

 ![](/img/messages/msg13.png)

-2. Choose a pre existing flow or create a new one;
+2. Choose a pre-existing flow or create a new one;

-3. Add a Action Set, and click on the attach icon on the bottom right;
+3. Add an Action Set, and click on the attach icon on the bottom right;

 ![](/img/messages/msg14.png)